DrPepperNo1/starter-hugo-academic/content/home/experience.md

     date_start: '2015-01-01'
     date_end: '2021-02-01'
     description: |2-
-        Every year before the Chinese New Year (the most important traditional festival in China), I would visit the poorest families around my hometown with my parents and their colleagues.
+        Every year before the Chinese New Year (the most important traditional festival in China), I would visit the poorest families around my hometown with my parents and their colleagueswith .
 We bestowed them many necessities and holiday wishes.
 Even in 2020, the visit was completed before the outbreak of Covid-19.
         Through year after year of personal visits, I have also witnessed the sharp improvement of their living standards.
 For this experience, I was awarded a public service scholarship by the college in 2021.

 design: